spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 #### Integration With External Etcd

-Use the following steps to integrate Portworx to an external Etcd server by following the steps below.
+Use the following steps to integrate Portworx to an external etcd server by following the steps below.

 1. During the cluster profile creation, select the Portworx pack and click on the **Presets** button in the top right corner of the pack user interface.

 2. Select the **Use External Kvdb over HTTP** or **Use External Kvdb over SSL** preset in the pack UI.
-If your external Etcd server requires certificate authentication, select **Use External Kvdb over SSL** preset.
+If your external etcd server requires certificate authentication, select **Use External Kvdb over SSL** preset.

-3. Configure the external Etcd endpoints in the YAML parameter block named `charts.portworx-generic.storageCluster.spec.kvdb.endpoints`.
+3. Configure the external etcd endpoints in the YAML parameter block named `charts.portworx-generic.storageCluster.spec.kvdb.endpoints`.

 4. If you selected the **Use External Kvdb over SSL** preset, you will also need to configure the `charts.portworx-generic.externalKvdb` section.
 Set `charts.portworx-generic.externalKvdb.useCertsForSSL` to `true` to enable certificate authentication.
 Input your SSL certificates in the `cacert`, `cert`, and `key` sections of `charts.portworx-generic.externalKvdb`.
 The preset will give you cropped example values that you can overwrite with your actual PEM certificates.
 Leave the `charts.portworx-generic.storageCluster.spec.kvdb.endpoints` option to its default of `px-kvdb-auth`.
 The name of the Kubernetes secret will automatically get created by this pack.